lor-enz/lor-enz/README.md

 📍 Based in Munich, Germany

-💬 Talk to me about Kotlin, Android, Cocktails and Penguins
+💬 Talk to me about Kotlin, Android, Cocktails or Penguins

 ⚡ Fun fact: One and a half Emperor Penguins tall